 You are already paying for everything in your day-to-day life on your credit card, keep that momentum going and book everything that you can for your trip on your credit card too.
 Big-ticket items like transportation and hotels come instantly to mind but why not book your excursions, attractions, and admissions on your credit card and get it all done and out-of-the-way before you leave.
 I did this on a trip to Washington DC, and I was able to skip the ticket-buying line and just walk right in using the vouchers I had already printed online.

-Not only will these purchases give you award points towards your NEXT trip, but by using your credit card you’ll be provided with benefits such as baggage delay insurance, car rental damage waiver insurance, hotel/motel burglary insurance, lost or damaged luggage insurance, travel medical insurance, travel accident insurance, trip cancellation insurance and even legal referral service all at no extra cost.
+Not only will these purchases give you award points towards your NEXT trip, but by using your credit card, you’ll be provided with benefits too.
+Perks such as baggage delay insurance, car rental damage waiver insurance, hotel/motel burglary insurance, lost or damaged luggage insurance, travel medical insurance, travel accident insurance, trip cancellation insurance and even legal referral service all at no extra cost.

 10. Once you are on that dream trip, stay stress-free.

 Don’t get stressed out worrying about carrying lots of cash or debit cards with you while you are travelling.
 By using a credit card for travel instead, you’ll have less to worry about knowing that it’s safe, it’s secure and a credit card such as MasterCard is accepted in more places than any other credit card worldwide.
 You won’t have to worry if you lose your card because you can quickly get a replacement card, get an emergency cash advance and you won’t have to worry about any fraudulent purchases that might occur.
 If you followed step number 9, you’ve already paid for everything, and all you need now is to enjoy yourself and have a great time!

 Want some more tips using your credit card for travel?